|Things to Do|

 Every trip to Crex Meadows should include a stop at the Crex Meadows Wildlife Education and Visitor Center first!
 Here you can pick up pamphlets, get answers to your questions, view the displays, and get current details on the best places to go and the variety of things to see.

 The Visitor Center is located at the junction of County Rd "D" and County Road "F".
-You will find exhibits, bird and mammal displays, and a herbarium containing a wide variety of local vegetation specimens.
+You will find exhibits, bird and mammal displays, and prairie gardens containing a wide variety of local vegetation specimens.
 Here you can pick up a variety of pamphlets to help you better enjoy your visit.
 Souvenirs are also available at the Bog Shoe Gift Shop.
 Items including caps, shirts, mugs, books and postcards can be purchased here.
 The Friends of Crex sell these items to help fund the wildlife interpretive program.

 The Center is staffed by volunteers on weekends from late March into early November from 10 am to 4 pm.
 During the week the Center is generally open from 8 am to 4:30 pm.
 Pamphlets are always available from the rack outside the Center.